TeachBooks/mirror_computational_modelling/book/advanced_topics/multiphysics/finite_element.md

 ### Boundary conditions

-Boundary conditions need to apply to each primary variables separately in order to close each governing equation, ensuring a well-posed problem that has a unique and stable solution (see Pyjive workshop on [<em>Applying constraints</em>](../../continuum_linear/Exercises/pyjive_constraints.ipynb)).
+Boundary conditions (BCs) need to apply to each primary variables separately in order to close each governing equation, ensuring a well-posed problem that has a unique and stable solution (see Pyjive workshop on [<em>Applying constraints</em>](../../continuum_linear/Exercises/pyjive_constraints.ipynb)).
 They are usually described by constant value or constant flow, implemented in Finite Element by respectively Dirichlet or Neumann boundary condition (example in [<em>Strong form equation</em>](../../introduction/poisson2d.md#strong-form-equation)).
-To give another example for solid mechanics, this corresponds to prescribed displacement (Dirichlet BC for u) or prescribed stress (Neumann BC for u).
+To give another example for solid mechanics, this corresponds to prescribed displacement (Dirichlet BC of $\mathbf{u}$) or prescribed stress (Neumann BC of $\mathbf{u}$).

 ### Time discretisation